- Golfer Benefits

 Kuong, the 2019 Mass Golf Women’s Player of the Year, and Clapp, the 2013 Mass Golf Player of the year, shot 5-under-par 63 in 17 holes of regulation (Hole 1 was not played due to construction), matching the team of Sue Curtin (Boston Golf Club) and Frank Vana, Jr. (Marlborough CC).

-Wednesday’s one-day tournament was the final Championship event on the Mass Golf calendar.
-The format was four-ball stroke play tournament with men and women playing from separate tees.
+Wednesday’s one-day event was the final Championship event on the Mass Golf calendar.
+The format was four-ball stroke play with men and women playing from separate tees.

 “I’m like ‘refresh, refresh’ whenever she’s playing in a tournament and watching her move up the leaderboard,” Clapp said of Kuong.
 “It’s great to have people to follow and root for who you know are solid people.”